Insurance Restoration Process

 Filing an Insurance Claim

-When we verify Storm damage to the property we advise you to call your insurance company to initiate a claim.
+When we verify the storm damage to the property we advise you to call your insurance company to initiate a claim.
 We would like to do it for you but we cannot only because it is the requirement of the insurance companies and by the law it is not allowed for us to file a claim on your behalf.
-We would like to call on your behalf but we cannot do that legally.
+We would like to call on your behalf, but we cannot do that legally.
 So, we won’t.

 What we can and will do is to provide you with the Property Inspection Report.
 We will leave you a hard copy and can email a digital copy to you upon request.
 Let your insurance company know that you have selected a contractor and you would have your contractor to be present at the time of the adjuster inspection.

 If necessary and only upon your request, we will do temporary repairs and cover the roof with tarps as soon as possible to prevent your house from further damages.

 After you file a claim, and insurance adjuster is assigned to your claim he/she will be scheduled to come out to verify the damages and to create an inspection that will almost always miss some very important items like roof elements that definitely have to be completed when replacing a roof.
 But that’s not a problem because your insurance adjuster will mention that if he missed anything, we can notify him before starting the work to make corrections to his inspection.
 Our roofing consultant will meet with the adjuster as a courtesy of our services.
 Our policy is to let the adjuster do his/her job and not interfere unless a significant mistake about the claim is being made.